bitrise-io/devcenter/_articles/reviews/getting-started-with-ios-apps.md

 * `Deploy to Bitrise.io`

 {% include message_box.html type="note" title="Code signing files" content="Running Xcode tests and deploying their results to Bitrise do not require any code signing files.
 So don't worry about them just yet!"%}

+The `Xcode Test for iOS` step runs the pre-defined Xcode tests.
+It has a default configuration that does not need to be modified: if the tests are written correctly, they will work.
+You can find the same configuration options in Xcode, too.

+The `Deploy to Bitrise.io` will deploy the following to the logs and [apps & artifacts](/builds/build-artifacts-online/) page of the build:

+- your test results
+-